zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 Let's first talk about the Semantic Kernel.
 It has the following core concepts:

-- **Connections**: This is an interface with external Ai services and data sources.
+- **Connections**: This is an interface with external AI services and data sources.

     ```csharp
     using Microsoft.SemanticKernel;